Gaussian Processes indexed on the symmetric group: prediction and learning: Introduction

-In this paper, our aim is to predict a function defined on the permutation group and for this we will use the framework of Gaussian processes indexed on this set.
+In this paper, we will be in the framework of Gaussian processes indexed by $S_N$.
 Actually, Gaussian process models rely on the definition of a covariance function that characterizes the correlations between values of the process at different observation points.
-As the notion of similarity between data points is crucial, \textit{i.e.} close location inputs are likely to have similar target values, covariance functions are the key ingredient in using Gaussian processes for prediction.
+As the notion of similarity between data points is crucial, \textit{i.e.} close location inputs are likely to have similar target values, covariance functions (symmetric positive definite kernels) are the key ingredient in using Gaussian processes for prediction.
 Indeed, the covariance operator contains nearness or similarity informations.
-In order to obtain a satisfying model one needs to choose a covariance function (\textit{i.e.} a positive definite kernel) that respects the structure of the index space of the dataset. .1in
+In order to obtain a satisfying model one needs to choose a covariance function (\textit{i.e.} a symmetric positive definite kernel) that respects the structure of the index space of the dataset. .1in

-A large number of applications gave rise to recent researches on ranking including {\it ranking aggregation} (\cite{korba_learning_2017}) , clustering rankings (see \cite{clemencon_clustering_2011}) or kernels on rankings for supervised learning.
+A large number of applications gave rise to recent researches on ranking including {\it ranking aggregation} \cite{korba_learning_2017}, clustering rankings (see \cite{clemencon_clustering_2011}) or kernels on rankings for supervised learning.
 Constructing kernels over the set of permutations has been studied following several different ways.
-In \cite{kondor_group_2008}, Kondor provides results about kernels in non-commutative finite groups and constructs {\it diffusion kernels} (which are positive definite) on the permutation group $S_n$.
-These diffusion kernels are based on a discrete notion of neighborliness.
-Notice that the kernels considered therein are very different from those considered here.
+In \cite{kondor_group_2008}, Kondor provides results about kernels in non-commutative finite groups and constructs {\it diffusion kernels} (which are positive definite) on $S_N$.
+These diffusion kernels are based on a discrete notion of neighbourhood.
+Notice that the kernels considered therein are quite different from those considered in this paper.
 Furthermore, the diffusion kernels are not in general covariance functions because of their tricky dependency on permutations.
-The paper \cite{kondor2010ranking} deals with the complexity reduction of computing the kernel computation for partial ranking.
-Recently, \cite{jiao2017kendall} proved that the Kendall and Mallow's kernels are positive definite.
-Further, \cite{mania_kernel_2016} extended this study characterizing both the feature spaces and the spectral properties associated with these two kernels. .1in
+The recent reference \cite{jiao2017kendall} proves that the Kendall and Mallow's kernels are positive definite.
+Further, \cite{mania_kernel_2016} extends this study characterizing both the feature spaces and the spectral properties associated with these two kernels.
+A real data set \cite{data_euro} on rankings is studied in \cite{mania_kernel_2016}.
+The authors used a kernel regression to predict the age of a participant with his/her order of preference of six sources of news regarding scientific developments: TV, radio, newspapers and magazines, scientific magazines, the internet, school/university. .1in